ruby-amqp/amqp/README.md

 ## Documentation: tutorials, guides & API reference ##

-We believe that in order to be the best Ruby AMQP client out there, we need to care about documentation as much as code readability, API beauty and autotomated testing across 5 Ruby implementations across multiple operating systems.
+We believe that in order to be a library our users **really** love, we need to care about documentation as much as (or more) code readability, API beauty and autotomated testing across 5 Ruby implementations on multiple operating systems.
+We do care about our documentation: **if you don't find your answer in documentation, we consider it a high severity bug** that you should [file to us](http://github.com/ruby-amqp/amqp/issues).
+Or just complain to [@rubyamqp](https://twitter.com/rubyamqp) on Twitter.

 ### Tutorials ###